walisc/WPooW/docs/CustomElements-FullExample.md

 └── wpoowbookreviewer.php
 ```

-All we need to do now is use our custom component in creating a post type.
+All we need to do now is use our custom component in creating our PostType.
 To do this we replace the `_myRating` element
-creation with our new component, after including it.
+creation with our new component (after including it).

 ```php